Art-A-Hack/art-a-hack.github.io/app/_projects/2018-cyfest/blink-of-an-eye.md

 teaser      : Editing a YouTube video in realtime by blinking

 members:
+ - name     : Yulia Glukhova
+ - name     : Maxim Kernozhickiy
- - name     : Sharon De La Cruz
+ - name     : Viktor Kudryashov
- - name     : David Tracy
+ - name     : Marat Shaidulin
 ---

 Using the natural reflex of blinking, this team created a prototype allowing viewers to edit, through jump cuts, a YouTube video in real-time.